nheidloff/blog-nh/_posts/2025-07-17-orchestrate-connect-external-agents.md

 It understands what 'there' means (= 'Berlin'), since the orchestrator agent passes in this information

 It could even leverage the information '22 degrees'.
 For example, if the temperature is below zero degrees it might suggest a museum, instead of 'Brandenburger Tor'.
+(By the way: I'd go there anyway.)

 This snippet shows the beginning of the /chat endpoint implementation where the information below is logged to see what context is provided as input.